AndyShiue/Ende-readme/README.md

 This is because of the way that current machines work.
 At runtime, functions can have several arguments natively.
-If arguments in normal mode were curryable, the compiler would have to retern lambdas often or generate several partially applied copies of the original function.
+If arguments in normal mode were curryable, the compiler would have to return lambdas often or generate several partially applied copies of the original function.
 Arguments in `const` mode are curryable, though, because that performance at compile time isn't that important, and programmers are supposed to do heavy calculation at runtime.

 Back to generics, here is a `compose` function, which `compose`s its 2 function arguments.